Cache App

 Cache App vs OneNote

-Cache is built for unifying what you save across platforms and making it useful later.
+Cache unifies what you save across platforms and makes it useful later.
 OneNote is better known for organizing clipped content inside notebooks and sections.
 This page is for people deciding which workflow fits their saved-content habits better.

 Alternative type